diogosantana2011/ca_task/README.md

 Mailsac is free for sign up, and inboxes can be created with different emails and a different email api key.

-Within the `before()` clause on the start of the script, mailsac will be called on whichever inbox is set as 'mailsacEmail1' env variable, and delete all emails.
+On **Forgot Password** spec; within the `before()` clause on the start of the script, mailsac will be called on whichever inbox is set as 'mailsacEmail1' env variable, and delete all emails.
 Then we assert that after triggering of the forgot password, we can await and assert email is received.

 During creation I did test the website with different accounts but at some point I stopped receiving the emails in Mailsac.
 Not sure if anti-spam or security feature.